 - Business rates

 Income tax deferral

-Any payments on account towards income tax for the 2019/20 tax year, which would have been due for payment by the end of July 2020, have been deferred until the end of January 2021.
+The second payment on account towards income tax for the 2019/20 tax year, which would have been due for payment by the end of July 2020, has been deferred until the end of January 2021.
 This is an automatic process and does not need to be applied for.

 In addition, the Government has enhanced the HMRC’s ‘Time to Pay’ arrangement scheme to help those with upcoming tax bills plan how they can pay with an individual plan.
 To support this, it has also launched a dedicated helpline – 0800 024 1222 – with increased staff numbers, to help those who are concerned about being able to pay their tax due to coronavirus.

 Not all FHL businesses will be registered for VAT but the supply of holiday accommodation counts as a standard rated supply for VAT and, where your FHL has exceeded the VAT registration threshold, you will need to register.